Valeriy Gorban: Social activity

 Gorban was a member of the Automobile Federation of Ukraine (FAU), for many years joining the various governing structures of this organization.
 So, in 2005, Valery joined the FAU Presidium, and, beginning in 2008, focused on the development of rally discipline, joining the FAU Rally Committee, and in 2012 heading it.

 Gorban's chairmanship saw an increase in Ukrainian activity in rallying.
 Ukraine hosted several stages of the European Rally Cup and held joint competitions with the Russian and Belarusian automobile federations.
 In 2012, the chairman of the FIA rally committee Jonathan Ashman visited the country, at a meeting with which the prospects of holding the World Rally Championship stage in the Carpathians were discussed.

-At the initiative and with the support of Valeriy Gorban, such progressive innovations as the broadcasting of the results of the competition online, the broadcasting of a specialized rally radio, the installation of participants' cars for the safety of GPS trackers, the ban on more than two uses of the same ones the same special stages and much more.
-Largely thanks to these innovations, Ukraine has risen in the ranks of the World Countries Ranking rankings from 27th place in 2011 to 13th in 2012, and then to the 5th in 2013.
+At the initiatives and with the support of Valeriy Gorban, such innovations as the broadcasting of the results of the competition online, the broadcasting of a specialized rally radio, the installation of participants' cars for safety of GPS trackers, the ban on more than two uses of the same ones the same special stages and much more.
+Largely thanks to these innovations, Ukraine has risen in the ranks of the World Countries Ranking from 27th place in 2011 to 13th in 2012, and then to the 5th in 2013.

 Gorban resigned from all posts in the automobile federation in early 2014.